aedile/nightwatch-analytics/README.md

 # nightwatch-analytics
 Use nightwatch.js to test analytics requests and data layer integrity.

+This is a stock nightwatch install with an extra command and an extra assertion.
+The command will execute and return the results of `window.performance.getEntries()`.
+The assertion calls this command and tests for a beacon string and allows optional matching of querystring parameters.
+This effectively allows you to measure analytics requests.
+Be sure to take into account wait/load times when using this assertion.

 ## Setup
 1. Clone this repo locally.